Solomon1533/1dgk.github.io/misc.md

 - Hackers by Steven Levy
 - Technopoly by Neil Postman
 - Everybody Lies by Seth Stephens-Davidowitz
+- The Book Thief by Markus Zusak

 **Currently watching**
-- Fullmetal Alchemist: Brotherhood (2009)

 **To-watch** (max 10):
 - Paprika (2006)